joelgoh15/working-with-google-fonts/README.md

-# working-with-google-fonts
+## Introduction
-A simple project that works with different types of Google fonts.
+A project that works with different types of Google fonts.

 ## Technical Details
 1. A portfolio project with an emphasis on Google fonts.